massover/massover.github.io/content/why-i-am-excited-about-asgi-&-django.md

 Once loaded, open a tab, and then open some more.
 Even with one worker, it's able to handle it because of the non blocking nature of an ASGI request.
 Besides the custom `ASGIHandler` and `AysncStreamingHttpResponse`, the code is very familiar to WSGI and doesn't change much besides using async constructs.
-What else can you think of that we can implement with native ASGI in django?
+What else can you think of that we can implement with native ASGI in Django?